Skip to content

 Pillar Guide EB-2 NIW

-EB-2 NIW: The Complete National Interest Waiver Guide for 2026
+EB-2 NIW National Interest Waiver Guide (2026)

 How the EB-2 National Interest Waiver works — eligibility, the three Dhanasar prongs, evidence, costs, timelines, and how to self-petition without an employer.